Gerb-24/heesch_number_computer/README.md

 	]
 )
 ```
-to create the image for the surrounding tiles, enter:
+To create the image for the surrounding tiles, enter:

 ```
 main_func(tile)